-Some young people have these feelings due to the soiling but in my experience, it may due to feelings about the trauma, anxiety, life circumstances.
-They do not have the capacity to talk out or express their feelings.
-Hence, they may hold on to their poo, they may be frightened of the toilet, some children are frightened of falling down it or even being consumed by the toilet.
+Some young people have these feelings due to soiling, but it may be due to feelings about trauma, anxiety, and life circumstances.
+They cannot talk out or express their feelings.
+Hence, they may hold on to their poo and fear the toilet.
+Some children are terrified of falling into it or even being consumed by the toilet.

-Children are mostly in their downstairs brain.
-Soiling and constipation are part of the limbic system as above.
-The deepest and most ancient part the Reptilian Brain ( not quite just lizards) controls basic, instinctive functioning and regulation.
-Hunger and elimination ( toileting, this is why you also want to go to the toilet a lot of you are anxious)
+Children are primarily in their downstairs brains.
+Soiling and constipation are part of the limbic system, as stated above.
+The most profound and ancient part of the Reptilian Brain (not just lizards) controls basic, instinctive functioning and regulation.
+For example, hunger and elimination

 What can help:

-1. This has to be a multi-faceted approach that includes your pediatrician or GP/school nurse.
-If your child is constipated then you will need to have a healthy diet, drink lots of water, exercise in combination with the medication that will make the stools softer.
-I know many parents stop this intermittently but it is important to take the medication regularly.
+1. This must be a multi-faceted approach that includes your paediatrician or GP/school nurse.
+If your child is constipated, you will need to have a healthy diet, drink lots of water, and exercise in combination with the medication to make the stools softer.
+Many parents stop this intermittently, but it is essential to take the medication regularly.

-2. Going to the toilet at a regular time helps too.
+2. Going to the toilet regularly helps too.

 3. Help with Emotions.

-Your child will be feeling awful about this and sometimes scared too.
-Help them to feel safe by paying with sensory mediums such as paint, clay, and water.
-Your child will want to ignore the siling or constipation due to feelings of shame so try having a word for it.
-For example ” sneaky poo”.
+Your child will feel awful about this and sometimes be scared too.
+Please help them feel safe using sensory mediums such as paint, clay, and water.
+Your child will want to ignore the siling or constipation due to feelings of shame, so try having a word for it.
+For example, “sneaky poo”.

-4. Help them to overcome their fears about the bathroom and toilet.
-Make it a relaxing place, let them read a book or listen to music so they feel more relaxed.
-There are some great fun sheets from Eric here at https://www.eric.org.uk/fun-stuff
+Help them overcome their fears about the bathroom and toilet.
+Make it a relaxing place; let them read a book or listen to music, and feel more relaxed.
+There are some great fun sheets from Eric here at https://www.eric.org.uk/fun-stuff.

-For younger children, this is difficult but older children have a box with nice clean up things ( such as nice wipes, colourful pants etc).
-They can bring this to school and place it on a shelf in the disabled toilet.
-In my experience, teachers are more than happy to accommodate this.
+For younger children, this is not easy, but older children have a box with nice clean up things (such as friendly wipes, colourful pants, etc.).
+They can bring this to school and place it on a shelf in the toilet for disabilities.
+Teachers are happy to accommodate this.

-6. Ensure you give your child a positive time with them independently.
+6. Make sure you give your child a positive time with them independently.

-I’ve worked with many children who soil, unconsciously want to be a baby and regress for you to care for them, so give them time.
-Special time each week regardless if they poo in their pants.
+I’ve worked with many children who unconsciously want to be a baby and regress to you to care for them, so give them time.
+Particular time each week, regardless of whether they poo in their pants.

-Remember it is not your fault or theirs and do seek help if you need support and I am happy to offer psychological support once your GP or Paediatrician has examined your child in the first instance, contact me here.
+Remember, it is not your fault or theirs, and seek help if you need support.
+I am happy to offer psychological support once your GP or Paediatrician has examined your child in the first instance; contact me here.